httpwg/admin/editors/style-guide.md

 If the field is specific to headers, trailers, requests, and/or responses, the definition should include the relevant terms, as above.

+When referring to a field defined in a different document, the first instance should include a reference, and all instances should be unquoted.
+For example:

+> Add the Foo-Example header field (see {% raw %}{{RFCxxxx}}){% endraw %} to the response.

 Subsequent occurrences should be unquoted, but always be followed by "field", "header field", or "trailer field" as appropriate.

 ### Structured Fields